|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 FAST NEUTRON REACTORS:

-Liquid sodium cooled Fast Neutron Reactors (FNRs) use liquid sodium coolant operating at about 440 degrees C and derive their energy output from the uranium isotope U-238, that is about 140 times more abundant than the isotope U-235 that fuels most existing water moderated power reactors.
+Liquid sodium cooled Fast Neutron Reactors (FNRs) use liquid sodium coolant operating at 340 to 450 degrees C and derive their energy output from the uranium isotope U-238, that is about 140 times more abundant than the isotope U-235 that fuels most existing water moderated power reactors.

 As compared to CANDU reactors FNRs and fuel recycling improve natural uranium utilization efficiency more than 100 fold and reduce spent fuel long term storage requirements by more than 1000 fold.
 A properly designed FNR also substantially reduces net production of long lived low atomic weight isotopes.